 Trail Information: Stay on the trail.
 Pack out at least what you pack in.
 No open fires.Dog Owners: Hunting may be in progress on or near this hiking trail.
 Hunting dogs may be off-leash while engaged in the hunt.
 Hikers must keep their dogs leashed at all times and remove dog waste while on this trail.

+Campers: Campers must find legal parking in the adjacent neighborhood.
+Please park responsibly and do not leave valuables in your vehicle.
 Mountain Bikers: Always yield to hikers.
 Do not slide around corners or slide down the trail.
 Careless mountain biking damages the trail and causes erosion.
 If accidents are reported or damage to the trail is extreme, the trail may be closed to mountain bikers.

 To report problems, incidents or trail damage: Click Here